z0u/mugen/doc/model.md

 0. _batch_
 1. time
-2. channel
+2. sample data
-3. sample data; vector of
+ - voice
-  - 1-hot encoding of note data
+ - probability (always 1)
-  - instrument/voice
+ - velocities of pitches from 0 (off) to 1 (fastest)
-  - strength of attack
+3. track (analogous to channel in image processing)

 ## Output from classification model